-How a West Virginia Wrongful Death Lawsuit Works – West Law
+How a West Virginia Wrongful Death Lawsuit or Settlement Works

-Sometimes wrongful death claims are settled before a lawsuit is filed.
-It is possible that a wrongful death may also lead to a criminal case.
-That, however, does not stand in the way of the family bringing a civil action for wrongful death, seeking monetary damages.
+A wrongful death may also lead to a criminal case.
+That, however, does not stand in the way of a family’s right to bring a civil action for wrongful death seeking monetary damages.

 For immediate help, we invite you to call an experienced wrongful death attorney at West Law Firm for a Free Consultation at 1-877-943-9378 (WEST).